2019 IS FULL. WE ARE CURRENTLY BOOKING STUDENTS FOR THE 2020 CLASSES OVER AT STORYVILLE STUDIO.

-Each week, you will read two stories that I have curated from the three aforementioned anthologies, selecting the stories that I think are the most powerful, unique, and with the most to teach us.
-There will also be a weekly Skype call (2 hours), where we will talk about that week’s short stories, and what the authors did well, how they are innovative, and how you might apply that to your own writing.
-We will also workshop two of YOUR stories, applying the same level of critical analysis.
-(Two student stories per week, with each student workshopping a total of FOUR stories, overall.)
-We will have additional ongoing questions and conversations on Facebook (in a private, secret group).
-At the end of the month, you will turn in an original short story based on whatever inspired you over the course of our studies, up to 5,000 words.
+Each week, you will read one column that I’ve written at LitReactor.com, and we will talk about how to apply that to your own writing.
+You will also have at least one short story to read each week, which will relate to that week’s column.
+You will then have a writing assignment for that week that utilizes what you’ve learned from the column and story—anywhere from 200-1,000 words.
+In addition to that, you will have a section of a novel to read.
+You will read four books in four months, so that means a book a month.
+There will also be a weekly Skype call (1.5 hours), where we will talk about that week’s short story, the column and subject, as well as the novel section that you have read.
+We will have additional ongoing questions and conversations at Facebook (in a private, secret group).
+At the end of the month, you will turn in an original short story based on whatever inspired you over the course of our studies, up to 4,000 words.
 I will read, edit, and critique each story, and return it to you with advice on what to do next (keep editing, drop it, polish it up, send it out).
-In addition to commenting on each other’s work (workshopping) the stories in Skype, you will also read and give feedback on the other short stories in the class via email (and the Word docs).
-At the end of the semester you will get one hour of private Skype time with me to talk about anything you like—your work in class, other projects, the industry in general, markets, query letters, how to get an agent, what to do next, etc. (Note: You will have to come to class with ONE short story already written.
-You will write THREE in class, not turning in a story in the final month.)
+At the end of the semester you will get one hour of private Skype time with me to talk about anything you like—your work in class, other projects, the industry in general, markets, query letters, how to get an agent, what to do next, etc.

 WHO IS THIS CLASS FOR:

 - Advanced students who are looking to take their writing to the next level, as well as beginners who have no fear, and an open mind.